woiza/telegram-bot-radarr/README.md

 - GitHub [ghcr.io/woiza/telegram-bot-radarr](https://github.com/woiza/telegram-bot-radarr/pkgs/container/telegram-bot-radarr)
 - Docker Hub [woiza/telegram-bot-radarr](https://hub.docker.com/repository/docker/woiza/telegram-bot-radarr/)

 The bot requires configuration through seven mandatory environment variables.
 For specific details, please refer to the Docker Compose example provided below.
-However, before running this bot, ensure you have obtained a Telegram bot token and your Radarr API key.
+Before running this bot, ensure you have obtained a Telegram bot token and your Radarr API key.
 Additionally, determine who should have access to this bot (Telegram user ID).
+Several users are supported by providing a list of Telegram user IDs.
 You can find detailed instructions on obtaining these credentials in the official documentation:
 - [Telegram Bot Token](https://core.telegram.org/bots/tutorial/)
 - [Radarr API Key](https://wiki.servarr.com/en/radarr/settings#security/)